Radiotherapy Treatment Suite

 Where to book in

-To check-in for radiotherapy go to the Colney Centre main reception desk and you will be directed to the appropriate radiotherapy waiting area.
+To check-in for Radiotherapy, please go to the Colney Centre main reception desk and you will be directed to the appropriate Radiotherapy waiting area.

 What is radiotherapy?

 Radiotherapy is the use high energy x-rays, to treat disease.
 It is usually used to treat malignant disease (cancer).
 It is sometimes used to treat benign tumours and some benign diseases (non-cancer).

 - 40% of all patients cured of cancer are cured by radiotherapy.